Purpose

 Excessive Absences

-Absences beyond the allotted number allowed for a particular module, without approval by the ADSAA, are seen as a lapse of professionalism and may be noted or reported to the Honor Council or Student Promotions Committee as warranted.
+Excessive absences from required sessions, without approval by the ADSAA, are seen as a lapse of professionalism and may be noted or reported to the Honor Code Council or Student Promotions Committee by the Associate Dean of Student Success as warranted.
 Students missing graded activities due to absences beyond the allotted number without ADSAA and ADME approval will receive a grade of zero without the option for make-up of that learning event.

-Appeal for denied absence requests above the allotted number for the module is to the Vice Dean for Educational Affairs.
+Appeal for denied absence requests above the allotted number for the module is to the Dean.
 The appeal must be submitted in writing and received within seven (7) business days of the ADME and ADSAA’s decision.
-In the event of a conflict of interest, the final level of appeal is to the Dean.
-After reviewing all relevant information, the Vice Dean for Educational Affairs will notify the student, ADME, ADSAA, and Module Director(s), as appropriate.
+After reviewing all relevant information, the Dean will notify the student, ADME, ADSAA, and Module Director(s), as appropriate.

 Approved by FCC on May 24, 2017